CryptoPascal31/pact-util-lib/docs/source/util-time.rst

 This function can used for the future or the past.

-If the computed result is a negative block height (before Genesis), 0 is returned
+If the computed result is a negative block height (before Genesis), 0 is returned.

 .. code:: lisp